-There has a national pilot for care home visiting taking place in Devon and Cornwall and this will be rolled out from early December and care homes in Manchester will be supported to implement locally.
+There has been a pilot for care home visiting in Devon and Cornwall and a national programme will now be rolled out from early December and care homes in Manchester will be supported to implement locally.

 2. Aim and objectives of the Manchester TTaS Programme